magnuswatn/bigacme/docs/RHEL7-example.md

 $ bigacme config
 ```

-Change the config in config/config.ini accordin to your needs (see the "Configure bigacme" section in the installation doc).
+Change the config in config/config.ini according to your needs (see the "Configure bigacme" section in the installation doc).

 Register with the CA: